Project Director Guide

 Podcasts: A podcast is a multimedia file (including audio and video files) distributed over the Internet using syndication feeds (such as RSS), for playback on mobile devices and personal computers.

-- If you plan to create a multimedia file for your project and distribute it as a podcast, please include credit for the Michigan Humanities Council within the file so that those listening or watching the podcast are made aware of MHC support for the project.
+- If you plan to create a multimedia file for your project and distribute it as a podcast, please include credit for the Michigan Humanities within the file so that those listening or watching the podcast are made aware of MH support for the project.

 Digital Photographs: Should be submitted on a CD or through a file sharing website (i.e. Drop Box) with descriptive label/file names that include grant number, date photographs were taken, and location